Tottenham Hotspur F.C. Women: Stadium

 Tottenham Hotspur Ladies moved home grounds to Cheshunt in 2016, moving from Barrows Farm Stadium, the home of Harlow Town F.C.
 However, the alternative first team stadium stayed the same, as Goffs Lane.
 On 5 June 2019, the club announced that their 2019–20 season home matches will be played at The Hive Stadium.
 On 6 June 2022, the club announced that their 2022–23 season home matches would be played at Brisbane Road.

 The women's team have had matches at both White Hart Lane and Tottenham Hotspur Stadium.
 Their final match at White Hart Lane on 19 April 2017 saw them win the FA Women's Premier League South title against rivals West Ham United Ladies.

 Training ground

 The women's team began training full-time at Hotspur Way, the club's main facilities, in December 2020.
 The women's team had previously trained there once a week, with the rest of the time spent at The Hive Stadium.

-Collaborations
+A separate training ground for the women's team is planned to be built in leased land in Whitewebbs Park in Enfield.
+It will have 11 pitches, a new women's academy as well as a new clubhouse.

+Social responsibility

-Tottenham Hotspur Women work closely with the Tottenham Hotspur men's first team, such as when supporting CoppaFeel!, a breast cancer awareness charity, and when promoting the Stonewall (charity) Rainbow Laces campaign.
+Tottenham Hotspur Women work closely with Tottenham Hotspur Men, such as when supporting CoppaFeel!, a breast cancer awareness charity, and when promoting the Stonewall (charity) Rainbow Laces campaign.